 - Prepare a pool backwash hose and attach the hose to the waste port.

-- Turn off the filtration system and place the valve to backwash mode.
+- Turn off the filtration system and place the valve in backwash mode.

 - Turn on the filtration system and let the water get backwashed for some minutes.